ajaymauryabbn/MLops/StreamlitAPP/Readme.md

-This folder is for apps hosted on streamlit app.
+This folder is for apps hosted on @streamlit app.

  Stock Price Analyzer App currently running on  -https://ajaymauryabbn-streamlit-stock-price-analyser-streamlitco-4pwxzd.streamlit.app/